jonnyblevins/BI-Analyst-Skills-Project/6_TLDR.md

 # 3. Technical Requirements
 ## What questions would you ask the librarians in regards to the technical requirements of the system?
 1. **System Integration**:
-   - "I'm sure you're familiar with the Integrated Library System.
-Are there any existing digital systems or databases from working with them that the new system needs to integrate with?"
+   - "I'm sure you're familiar with the Integrated Library System (ILS).
+Are there any existing digital systems or databases that we need to be aware of or interact with that the new system needs to integrate with?"

 2. **Data Migration**:
    - "What are the data migration requirements from the current paper-based system to the new digital system?
-Do you already have some .MARC files for bibliogrpahic material (required for all)?"
+Do you already have some .MARC files for bibliogrpahic material (required for all)?
+Are you able to provide us with the card catalog data to transfer to an electronic system?"

+3. **Compliance**:
+   - "Are there state, city, or federal requirements that this library needs to follow?"

 3. **Security and Data Privacy**:
    - "What are the security requirements for protecting patron data and book inventory information?
 How should the system handle authentication and authorization for librarians and patrons?"

 4. **Scalability and Performance**:
-   - "What are the expected peak usage times, and how should the system handle high traffic periods?
-Are there any specific performance requirements, like response times for searches or transactions?"
+   - "When we design websites, there's a high traffic period and down time, think about it like traffic on a road.
+What are your operating hours?
+We'll have to create a screen for downtime and updates or decide to have continuous updates."

 5. **Backup and Recovery**:
-   - "What are the requirements for data backup and recovery in case of system failures or data loss?"
+   - "For data backup and recovery we have a standard to develop a system for failures and data loss?"